 shrieks of Count Grishnackh.
 This is followed by a melodic dirge of droning riffs and some terribly desperate shrieks.
 He

 sounds almost as if he is dying, or at least wishing for death.
 This is sorrowful black metal at its finest.
 The song then

 builds up again before unleashing a dark and beautiful guitar solo that penetrates your soul and slowly carries you toward

 oblivion.
 Once again, the Count opens an album with a song that is nothing less than perfection.

-being a slow and anguished march through darkened mountain passes and dismal forests, bound in chains and forced along by
+off, being a slow and anguished march through darkened mountain passes and dismal forests, bound in chains and forced along

 As the song reaches its slowest point, again we are left alone with only the guitar and the sorrowful wails of Count Grishnack.